The Judge Just Threw Out Most of Blake Lively's Case

 A 152-Page Ruling, One Very Long Year, and a Trial That's Still Happening

-Yesterday, a federal judge threw out 10 of Blake Lively's 13 claims against Justin Baldoni.
-The sexual harassment case — the one that started this whole thing — is gone.
+A federal judge threw out 10 of Blake Lively's 13 claims against Justin Baldoni.
+The sexual harassment case — the one that started all of this — is gone.
 And yet somehow, the story is more alive than ever.

 If you were expecting this ruling to bring the curtain down on the Blake Lively vs Justin Baldoni saga, you clearly haven't been paying attention.
 Because what Judge Lewis Liman handed down on April 2nd wasn't an ending — it was a plot twist.
 The harassment claims are gone.
 The defamation claims are gone.
-Ten of thirteen counts, dismissed in a 152-page ruling that took an axe to most of what Lively originally filed.
+Ten of thirteen counts, dismissed in a 152-page ruling.
 But three claims survived.
 And those three claims are headed straight to a jury trial on May 18th.
 In New York City.
 With Blake Lively on the stand.

-We have been watching this unfold since both sides went into meltdown mode last year — and the ruling does nothing to close the story.
+We have been watching this unfold since both sides went into meltdown mode — and the ruling does nothing to close the story.
 If anything, it sharpens it.
-Grab your coffee.
-We're breaking down what got dismissed, what survived, why it matters, and why Justin Baldoni is absolutely not popping champagne yet.
+Here's what got dismissed, what survived, why it matters, and why Justin Baldoni is absolutely not popping champagne yet.

 The Scoreboard